An A-Z of the Key Terms in the Renters’ Rights Act 2025

 Assured Shorthold Tenancy (AST)

-The most common tenancy type in England, typically with a fixed term and replaced by periodic tenancies under the new Renters’ Right Act 2025.
+Currently the most common tenancy type in England and Wales, typically with a fixed term.
+ASTs are being replaced by periodic tenancies under the new Renters’ Rights Act 2025.

 Awaab’s Law